eti-nne/prelude/README.md

 Emacs Prelude's jwintz fork
 ===========================

+> Emacs is probably the best text editor in the world.
+However, the process of coming up with a useful Emacs configuration is long and difficult.
+It's this process that separates you from truly taking advantage of Emacs's power.
+I like to refer to this process as the **Prelude**. **Emacs Prelude** has the goal to ease the initial Emacs setup process and to provide you with a much more powerful and productive experience than the one you get out of the box.
+By using **Emacs Prelude** you're basically getting a *"Get me out of the Prelude, I just want to use Emacs"* card.

 ## Credits

 Prelude is an amazing emacs configuration system developed by Bozhidar Ivanov Batsov.
 See http://batsov.com/prelude/.